Just the FAQs

 Q- Why do you ask that multiple services longer then 2 hours be split up between sugaring technician's?

 A- We have found that sugaring for more then 2 hours without a break dramatically increased the risk of injury.
 If you are booking lot's of services we ask that you call to book 206.512.3033 and a we can help you get the appointments booked.

 Q - Can you sugar everywhere?

-A - We can sugar every area of the human body except the scalp, beard, inner ears and nostrils.
+A - Just about.
+Everywhere except the scalp, beard, inner ears and nostrils.

 Q - Can my hair be too long to sugar?

 A - Let us take care of you.
 It's what we do!
 If you're lacking landscaping, don't worry!
 We have trimmers, sugar paste, and trained professionals prepared for every service.

 Q - What happens if I am running late?